bitovi/academy/src/technology-consulting/5-communication.md

 **Anticipate objections from stakeholders and prepare reasoned responses.** Before presenting a solution or decision, think about possible objections and prepare responses that address those concerns.
 Being prepared demonstrates foresight and helps you manage the situation more effectively.

-**Present solutions that align with the interests of all parties involved.** When proposing solutions, highlight how they meet the needs of everyone involved.
+**Present solutions that align with the interests of everyone involved.** When proposing solutions, highlight how they meet the needs of everyone involved.
 This helps to garner buy-in and reduces resistance.

 **Use empathy to understand the concerns of others and validate their feelings.** Show empathy by acknowledging the emotions and perspectives of others.
 Validating someone’s feelings, even if you don’t fully agree, can help de-escalate tension and foster a more collaborative atmosphere.